AustrianAudioGmbH/AmbiCreator/README.md

 You can find technical details in an AES e-Brief.

 ## Building AmbiCreator
-PolarDesigner is based on [JUCE](https://juce.com/).
-To build PolarDesigner, get a recent version of JUCE and open PolarDesigner.jucer in Projucer.
+AmbiCreator is based on [JUCE](https://juce.com/).
+To build AmbiCreator, get a recent version of JUCE and open AmbiCreator.jucer in Projucer.
 Select an exporter of your choice (e.g. Visual Studio or XCode) to create and open a project file in your IDE.

 ## Requirements
 * For building AAX plugins you need to add the [AAX SDK](http://developer.avid.com/) location to your Projucer paths.